kristinasavova/react_gallery_app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # React Gallery App
-A small image gallery app is built in a modular fashion using JSX.
+A small image gallery app is built in a modular fashion.
 React Router sets up routes for three default topic pages and a search page.
 Axios fetches data from the Flickr API and use it to display images in the app.

 In order to get a Flickr API key, you need to create a Flickr API account and apply for a [non-commercial API key](https://www.flickr.com/services/apps/create/apply/).
 Set up a `config.js` file in the `src` directory.
 The config.js file should look like this: